…continued from Relaunched, Rebooted, and Bewildered…

 _______________________________

-3. [3]MARTÍN LEL: A big misconception is whether comics from past continuities can be canon now.
+- [3]MARTÍN LEL: A big misconception is whether comics from past continuities can be canon now.
 Some folks, for instance, say Jason Todd can never be counted as a Teen Titan member in later continuities because that happened in an earlier continuity only.
 On the other hand, people will say Frank Miller’s “Year One” is canon to the current Batman as is, despite being set in the 1980s.
-The truth lies in the middle, and although the why is complex, depending upon the definitions of complicated terms like sliding timescale, the how should be clear and succint, something like “if a comic references a story from a past continuity, that past story is considered canon to the degree that the modern story has revealed, with the added caveat that it’s also adapted to fit with the current time period.”
+The truth lies in the middle—and although the why is complex, the how should be clear and succinct, something like “if a comic references a story from a past continuity, that past story is considered canon to the degree that the modern story has revealed, with the added caveat that it’s also adapted to fit with the current time period.”
 In short, the original story didn’t happen as it was published, but it did happen.
 I’d even go as far to add, “However, for the purposes of a reading order, you should read the old comic before the new one.”
-(Typically, the Batman Chronology Project is more oriented towards academic accuracy than a prospective reader’s journey.)
+(Typically, the Batman Chronology Project is more oriented towards academic accuracy than a prospective reader’s journey.)↩